-Mr Lee is also a member of both the Remuneration Committee and the Audit & Risk Management Committee of the Group.
+\mbox{Mr} Lee is a member of the GWR Remuneration Committee and the GWR Audit & Risk Management Committee.

-Present ASX company directorships: Nil

-Previous ASX company directorships (last 3 years): Balamara Resources Limited
+Present ASX company directorships: West Peak Iron Limited Previous ASX company directorships (last 3 years): Balamara Resources Limited

-Teck Siong Wong - Alternate Director for Mr Law (appointed 27 July 2011)
+Teck Siong Wong - Alternate Director for Mr Law

-Mr Wong has considerable international business experience having worked in Hong Kong, United Kingdom and now in Malaysia and Indonesia after graduating with a Bachelor of Business degree from Swinburne University (Melbourne).
+Mr Wong has considerable international business experience having worked in Hong Kong, the United Kingdom and now in Malaysia and Indonesia after graduating with a Bachelor of Business degree from Swinburne University (Melbourne).

 Mr Wong is involved with iron ore mining industry in Indonesia.
-He was previously involved in sales and exports of steel related products and was a director of a retail chain business in United Kingdom, previously known as JW Carpenter Ltd. Mr Wong was working in the OEM plastic manufacturing industry in Hong Kong prior to taking up a position in the steel industry in Malaysia.
+He was previously involved in the sales and export of steel related products and was a director of a retail chain business in the United Kingdom, previously known as JW Carpenter Ltd. Mr Wong was working in the OEM plastic manufacturing industry in Hong Kong prior to taking up a position in the steel industry in Malaysia.

-Present ASX company directorships: Nil.

-Previous ASX company directorships (last 3 years): Nil.
+Present ASX company directorships: West Peak Iron Limited Previous ASX company directorships (last 3 years): Nil